AaronBratcher/AgileDB/README.md

 - valueFromTable
 - dictValueFromTable
 - sqlSelect
-- loadObjectFromDB in the DBObject protocol
+- load in the DBObject protocol

 ## SQL Queries ##
 AgileDB allows you to do standard SQL selects for more complex queries.
 Because the values given are actually broken into separate columns in the tables, a standard SQL statement can be passed in and an array of rows (arrays of values) will be optionally returned.